 We offer a bespoke service tailored to suit your individual needs and appreciate that every estate is different.

 We usually begin by offering an initial advice appointment to go through what is involved.
 From there, it is your choice to decide whether you would like our help with the estate administration and to what extent.
 You may simply wish to instruct us to apply for probate, or you may prefer for us to manage the entire estate administration and then update you as we go.
 This could extend to taking care of any unoccupied property – including insuring it, sorting through paperwork, clearing the property, and instructing estate agents to value and then sell it.
 These additional services may be particularly helpful if you are closely connected to the person who has died and do not feel able to be so involved, or if you are not local.

 We appreciate that anyone contacting us might be going through a difficult time and so we assure you a supportive, compassionate, and friendly service.

 We also have specialists who can help you bring or defend a claim when there has been a problem or dispute with the administration of an estate.

 The firm has been named as a finalist for Best Regional Probate Law Firm in The Probate Industry Awards 2024.

 Recognised and recommended

-Our Wills, Trusts & Probate services are listed in The Legal 500 UK – with our experts recommended for their ‘professionalism, thoroughness and compassion’.
+Our Wills, Trusts & Probate services are described in The Legal 500 UK as “absolutely trustworthy, professional and knowledgeable.”

 Our wills, trusts & probate team